 If parents cannot tell whether the app is reconnecting or fully disconnected, the interface itself is part of the problem.

-The most common cause is often role drift, not the router
+The most common cause often sits in the role logic

 | Symptom | Common cause | First useful test |